moby/moby/man/docker-inspect.1.md

 # DESCRIPTION

-This displays all the information available in Docker for one or multiple given containers, images, volumes, networks, nodes, services, or tasks.
+This displays the low-level information on Docker object(s) (e.g. container, image, volume,network, node, service, or task) identified by name or ID.
 By default, this will render all results in a JSON array.
 If the container and image have the same name, this will return container JSON for unspecified type.
 If a format is specified, the given template will be executed for each result.